gopibonitest456/MajorRoadStatus/README.md

 # AppId and AppKey
 There are two json configs used in the solution.One in the main project and another in test project.
-RoadStatus - AppSettings.json
+MajorRoadStatus - AppSettings.json
-RoadStatusTest - AppSettings_Test.json
+MajorRoadStatusTest - AppSettings_Test.json

 Please update the values in solution and published folder.